Sprinkler Head Coverage Problems

 How to Identify Poor Sprinkler Coverage

-Since 99% of brown spots in a lawn are caused by poor sprinkler head coverage, the first step in diagnosing a lawn fungus problem is to determine if the brown spot in a lawn is receiving adequate water.
-The first step in diagnosing a lawn disease, is to evaluate the sprinkler system.
-It is important to determine if the brown spots are being caused by poor sprinkler coverage or improper watering techniques, before we can conclude that the lawn issue is a grass fungus.
+Since 99% of brown spots in a lawn are caused by poor sprinkler head coverage, the first step in diagnosing a lawn fungus problem is to determine if the affected area is receiving adequate water.
+Before concluding that the issue is due to grass fungus, it’s essential to evaluate the sprinkler system.

 To schedule organic lawn care services or a sprinkler audit please call our office at (303) 499-2000 Boulder or (970) 225-9425 Fort Collins.